It’s the L.E.A.S.T. we can do

 Enabling and Empowering Employees to Think on Their Feet

-Nearly 20 years ago, I embarked on what would become an 11-year sales career with Rosenthal Acura.
-It was the mid-1990s and I felt I’d lucked out.
+In 1995, I embarked on what would become an 11-year sales career with Rosenthal Acura.
+I felt I’d lucked out.
 You see, after having spent the previous 8 years in the hospitality industry, I was now working for a luxury auto dealer that genuinely focused on … hospitality.
-We would eventually become the “poster child” for Acura in the United States – not based on our high volume of sales, though.
+We would eventually become the glowing sought-after example for Acura in the United States – not based on our high volume of sales, though.
 It was based largely on receiving high marks from clients.
 Our fanatical, dealership-wide attention to the client experience consistently earned us top C.S.I.
 (Customer Satisfaction Index) rankings.

 Within my first 18 months with the organization, David, our general manager, rolled out an employee empowerment program.
 Simply put, this meant that every staff member – from the janitor to the courtesy shuttle driver to the service manager – could spend up to $100 to fix a customer problem and reach resolution.
 No approval needed.
 No questions asked.
 Just make it right.
 What did that mean for the client?
 If you were the client and …